|

 intend to give a final analysis or diagnosis of Philippine politics today, rather, I will mention some transformations and

 events which can be the jumping board for a further discussion or "paralogy" on Philippine politics.
+Postmodernism Postmodernism is perhaps the most talked about topic today, but it is at the same time

 the most confusing and elusive term in contemporary society and culture.
 It is being talked and written about everywhere especially